 What energy support has the Government announced?

-The Government has outlined its Energy Price Guarantee (EPG) that caps energy prices for typical households until April 2024.
+The Government has outlined its Energy Price Guarantee (EPG) that caps energy prices for typical households until the end of June 2023.
 This is the maximum cost of each unit of gas or electricity a household uses.
-From April, the annual energy bill of the typical household will increase from £2,500 to £3,000; an estimated £500 saving compared to the expected Ofgem price cap.
+From 1 April 2023, the annual energy bill of the typical household will remain the same at £2,500, but remember this is not a limit to how much your annual bills will be.
+Your actual annual costs will depend on how much energy you use so your yearly bill could be greater or smaller than £2,500.

-The EPG will reduce the unit rates for gas and electricity from the values announced under Ofgem's quarterly price cap plans.
+The EPG reduces the unit rates for gas and electricity from the values announced under Ofgem's quarterly price cap plans.
 Standing charges will not be affected and will change in line with Ofgem's guidance.

 When will the Energy Price Guarantee be available?

-From 1 October, all customers on our standard variable tariff So Flex will benefit from the Energy Price Guarantee and all our electricity customers will also benefit from the Energy Bills Support Scheme.
+From 1 October, all customers on our standard variable tariff So Flex will benefit from the Energy Price Guarantee.
 The Government has announced the new unit rates and you can check them here.

 What will I need to do to receive the Energy Price Guarantee discount?